alchemyplatform/aa-sdk/site/overview/getting-started.md

 To deploy the smart account and send `UserOperation`s on its behalf, you'll need to add native token to your smart account.

-At scale, you might consider using our Gas Manager to [sponsor UserOperations](/guides/sponsoring-gas/sponsoring-gas).
+At scale, you might consider using our Gas Manager to [sponsor UserOperations](/guides/sponsoring-gas/sponsoring-gas) for smart accounts.
 But for the purpose of this example, and because we're using a testnet, let's fund the account using the [Alchemy Faucet](https://sepoliafaucet.com).
-Make sure to log in with Alchemy to receive your tokens.
+Make sure to log in with Alchemy to receive your testnet tokens.

 <img src="/images/alchemy-faucet.png" width="auto" height="auto" alt="Account Kit Overview" style="display: block; margin: auto;">